Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

-Myleene Klass turned the first superstar confirmed for Dancing on Ice when it returns in the New Yr.
-However followers have been speculating about which different stars might be becoming a member of Myleene on the skating rink in 2021.
+Christmas is barely round the nook, after which earlier than it, a complete bunch of celebrities will skate onto the ice for a model new collection of Dancing on Ice!

-Hosted by This Morning’s Phillip Schofield and Holly Willoughby, the long-running leisure present is reportedly set to begin filming in January, with rumours flying about which well-known faces will be part of the upcoming sequence’ line-up.
+Hosted by This Morning’s Phillip Schofield and Holly Willoughby, the long-running leisure present is reportedly set to start out filming in January, with rumours flying about which well-known faces will be part of the upcoming collection’ line-up.

-The primary confirmed contestant for Dancing on Ice 2021 is Myleene Klass.
+One celeb has already been confirmed for the 13th collection, and extra are anticipated to be introduced very quickly.

-The musician and TV presenter Myleene Klass turned the first superstar to be confirmed for the new sequence.
-Myleene is a lifelong non-skater, however stated: Guess who gained’t be holding the coats at the facet of the rink anymore!
-I’m so, SO excited to be becoming a member of the solid of @dancingonice.
-My women have at all times wished me to do that however I’ve at all times been too scared somebody will skate over my fingers!”
+So, who’ll be looping, flipping and leaping after they hit the ice subsequent 12 months?
+Right here’s every thing you want know.

 Sally Dyvenor

-Coronation Road actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s potential we might even see her on the ice subsequent 12 months.
+Coronation Avenue actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s potential we may even see her on the ice subsequent 12 months.

-The 57-year-old, who arrives on the Cobbles in 1986, wouldn’t be the first Corrie actress to take to the skates, with Lisa George (Beth Tinker) collaborating in the 2020 sequence.
+The 57-year-old, who arrives on the Cobbles in 1986, wouldn’t be the first Corrie actress to take to the skates, with Lisa George (Beth Tinker) participating in the 2020 collection.

 Mark ‘Bez’ Berry

-The Blissful Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a stunning decide for Dancing on Ice after proving common on Movie star Gogglebox this 12 months.
+The Glad Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a stunning choose for Dancing on Ice after proving well-liked on Superstar Gogglebox this 12 months.

-The maracas maestro advised RadioTimes.com this month that he “definitely wouldn’t say no” to Strictly, so on condition that Dancing on Ice swaps the ballroom for the ice rink, we are able to see Bez hitting the ice.
+The maracas maestro instructed RadioTimes.com this month that he “actually wouldn’t say no” to Strictly, so on condition that Dancing on Ice swaps the ballroom for the ice rink, we are able to see Bez hitting the ice.

 Denise van Outen

-One other well-known face contemporary from Movie star Gogglebox, Denise van Outen has additionally been noticed at Dancing On Ice auditions.
+One other well-known face recent from Superstar Gogglebox, Denise van Outen has additionally been noticed at Dancing On Ice auditions.

 Luke Trotman

-Love Island 2020 star Luke Trotman has been noticed heading to Dancing On Ice auditions and after showcasing his dancing skills with girlfriend and fellow Love Island star Siannise Fudge, he looks like the good match for the ITV competitors.
+Love Island 2020 star Luke Trotman has been noticed heading to Dancing On Ice auditions and after showcasing his dancing skills with girlfriend and fellow Love Island star Siannise Fudge, he looks as if the excellent match for the ITV competitors.

 He could be following in the footsteps of earlier Love Island alumni, like winner Kem Cetinay, Wes Nelson and Maura Higgins.